mikrostew/advent-of-code/2022/descriptions/day13.md

     - Compare 4 vs 4
   - Compare 4 vs 4
   - Compare 4 vs 4
-  - Left side ran out of items, so inputs are <em>in the right order</em>
+  - Left side ran out of items, so inputs are <b>in the right order</b>

 == Pair 5 ==
 - Compare [7,7,7,7] vs [7,7,7]
   - Compare 7 vs 7
   - Compare 7 vs 7
   - Compare 7 vs 7
-  - Right side ran out of items, so inputs are <em>not</em> in the right order
+  - Right side ran out of items, so inputs are <b>not</b> in the right order

 == Pair 6 ==
 - Compare [] vs [3]
-  - Left side ran out of items, so inputs are <em>in the right order</em>
+  - Left side ran out of items, so inputs are <b>in the right order</b>

 == Pair 7 ==
 - Compare [[[]]] vs [[]]
   - Compare [[]] vs []
-    - Right side ran out of items, so inputs are <em>not</em> in the right order
+    - Right side ran out of items, so inputs are <b>not</b> in the right order

 == Pair 8 ==
 - Compare [1,[2,[3,[4,[5,6,7]]]],8,9] vs [1,[2,[3,[4,[5,6,0]]]],8,9]